 The Writing Center, located in B-167, provides support for students in any course who would like assistance with reading, writing, or ESL skills.
 Thirty minute tutoring sessions are available by appointment.
 Drop-in students are also served when scheduling permits.
 The Writing Center's computer lab with wireless Internet access provides a supportive environment in which students may work on course-related assignments.
-Reading, writing, and ESL skill-building software is available for self-paced study.
-Please visit our website for more information and current hours at www. cuyamaca.edu/tutoring or call the Writing Center at (619) 660-4463.
+Please visit our website for more information and current hours at www.cuyamaca.edu/tutoring or call the Writing Center at (619) 660-4463.